siyuancncd/FUME/README.md

 1. Extend FUME to Multi-modal classification.
 (ICML 2025 under review).
 2. Existing uncertainty estimation mechanisms lack calibration.
-3. Extend FUME to cross-modal retrieval tasks that are closer to real scenarios, such as ReID.
+3. Extend FUME to cross-modal retrieval tasks that are closer to real scenarios, such as ReID and healthcare.

 ## Acknowledgement